GFNOrg/torchgfn/README.md

 module_PB = NeuralNet(
     input_dim=env.preprocessor.output_dim,
     output_dim=env.n_actions - 1,
-    torso=module_PF.torso  # We share all the parameters of P_F and P_B, except for the last layer )
+    trunk=module_PF.trunk  # We share all the parameters of P_F and P_B, except for the last layer )

 # 3 - We define the estimators.